This post may contain affiliate links. Read the full disclosure here.

 This Thai peanut sauce recipe is creamy, smooth, satisfying, a little spicy and also so easy to make!
 In addition, it's vegan, gluten-free, healthy, customizable and it only takes 5 minutes to make!

 So, I always thought it would be so hard to make the peanut dip.
-This is not an authentic Thai recipe but it really is very delicious and comes together so quick!
+This is not an authentic Thai recipe but it really is very delicious and comes together so quick just like my almond butter sauce!

 Before we jump into the recipe, let's talk about how you can customize it and learn some tips.